apache/mxnet/docs/tutorials/computer_vision/image_classification.md

 ## Generating Predictions
 You have several options for generating predictions:

-- [Use a pre-trained model](http://mxnet.io/how_to/pretrained.html).
+- Use a pre-trained model](http://mxnet.io/tutorials/python/predict_imagenet.html).
 More pre-trained models are provided in the [model gallery](https://github.com/dmlc/mxnet-model-gallery).
 - Use your own datasets.
 - You can also easily run the prediction on various devices, such as [Android/iOS](http://dmlc.ml/mxnet/2015/11/10/deep-learning-in-a-single-file-for-smart-device.html).